Sparkleleuk/Sustainability_Matters/_posts/2018-05-18-april-warming.markdown

 ---
 layout: post
 title:  "The Heat Is On"
-excerpt: "April 2018 was the warmest April on record in more than 100 years, as warming trend continues."
+excerpt: "Global temperatures continue to rise, with April 2018 as the 3rd warmest April on record in more than 100 years."
 categories: [Environment]
 ---